geebioso/VDGLM/README.md

     - Fit VDGLM0
 Encoding dependencies allows us to fit the mean models using OLS (which is faster than our optimization procedure).
-Model dependencies are hard-coded in the following way:
-    * Int  &lt- Var
-    * Mean &lt- Var+Mean
-Where &lt- indicates that the first model must run for the second to run.

-The way we represent this dependency is in the third entry of each entry of run_models.
-The entry is a cell of length two with the model name in the first cell element and the model that must run before the current model in the second cell elements. e.g. {'Var+Mean', 'Mean'} indicates Mean &lt- Var+Mean.
+Model dependencies are hard-coded in the third entry of each entry of run_models.
+The entry is a cell of length two with the model name in the first cell element and the model that must run before the current model in the second cell elements. e.g. {'Var+Mean', 'Mean'}
+ indicates that the 'Mean' model must have been run for the  'Var+Mean' to run.
+No dependency is indicated by an empty string.

 ## Output